-- 1 dozen hard-boiled large eggs, peeled (see Note)
+- 1 dozen hard-boiled large eggs peeled (see Note)

-- 1/4 teaspoons garlic powder
+- ¼ teaspoons garlic powder

-- 1/4 cups minced scallions
+- ¼ cups minced scallions

-- 1/3 cups mayonnaise
+- ⅓ cups mayonnaise

 - 2 teaspoons freshly squeezed lemon juice

-- 1/2 teaspoons kosher or coarse salt
+- ½ teaspoons kosher or coarse salt

 - Freshly ground black pepper to taste

-- 1/4 teaspoons paprika, plus more for sprinkling
+- ¼ teaspoons paprika plus more for sprinkling

-- Cilantro leaves to garnish (optional)
+- Cilantro leaves to garnish, optional

-1. Slice the eggs in half lengthwise and carefully remove the yolks, placing them in a medium-sized bowl.
+- Slice the eggs in half lengthwise and carefully remove the yolks, placing them in a medium-sized bowl.
 In a small bowl with a fork blend together 2 teaspoons of the pureed chipotles, garlic powder and scallions.
 Set aside.

-2. Add the mayonnaise, lemon juice, salt, pepper and paprika to the yolks, and use a fork to blend well, smashing up the yolks until the mixture is creamy.
+- Add the mayonnaise, lemon juice, salt, pepper and paprika to the yolks, and use a fork to blend well, smashing up the yolks until the mixture is creamy.
 Fill half of the hard-boiled egg whites with a tablespoon of the yolk mixture (or use a pastry bag to pipe in the filling).

-3. Add the chipotle mixture to the rest of the yolk mixture and stir to blend well.
+- Add the chipotle mixture to the rest of the yolk mixture and stir to blend well.
 Taste and add more chipotle puree if you like a hotter mixture.
 Fill the rest of the egg whites with tablespoons of the chipotle filling.
 Lightly cover the eggs with plastic wrap and refrigerate for 1 to 8 hours.
 Sprinkle with additional paprika and garnish with cilantro leaves, if desired, just before serving.